microsoft/MixingBoard/README.md

 TXT:    This is a informative sentence from the MixingBoard GitHub repo. rep -0.0000 info 0.4416 score 0.4416
 ```

+## Coming soon
+the modules for stylization, constrained generation and cross-model integration will be available soon in this repo.

 # Dialog Demo